LSR Pro Stock "Spyder" 2-1's

 All LSR 2 into 1 exhausts require special close tolerance aircraft nuts to bolt the LSR Turbo Venturies to the exhaust port.
 Standard 5/16" x 24 hex nuts will not fit.
 Each exhaust comes with the required four nuts.
 It is recommended that you order an extra set (4) of these nuts, part number 00-1001, when you order your exhaust.
 The exception to this is the four bolt "SA" and B-2 flanges on the S&S Special Application cylinder heads which use Allen bolts.

-Chrome, Black Ceramic, SS Titanium Ceramic or Silver Ceramic: All chrome is full automotive grade duplex nickel, triple plate; Black Ceramic finishes have a semi-gloss black look.
+Chrome, Black Ceramic, or Silver Ceramic: All chrome is full automotive grade duplex nickel, triple plate; Black Ceramic finishes have a semi-gloss black look.
 Silver Ceramic finishes have a polished surface finish.
-Black, Silver, or SS Titanium Ceramic pipes are fully polished as if they were to be chromed to remove any surface defects, then are blasted, and finally ceramic coated.
+Black or Silver are fully polished as if they were to be chromed to remove any surface defects, then are blasted, and finally ceramic coated.

 Ceramic finishes hold the heat in the exhaust better than does chrome.
 Chrome has the hardest surface finish.
 Ceramics do not change color.
 Ceramics can scuff or marr if hard, sharp objects scratch them.
 Heat shields for the primary tubes and collector area are recommended for all applications to prevent any contact with the pipe's surface.

-We have a lot more people looking for durable black finishes and we think we have the best finishes on the market.
+We have a lot more people looking for durable ceramic finishes and we think we have the best finishes on the market.
 In the late 70's and early 80's we tried all sorts of coatings and paints and even used porcelain on some of our products in the late 1980's.
-The newer ceramic finishes are tougher and we use both polished silver and Semi-Gloss black to complement our usual chrome offerings.
-The newest black finish is a dual coat process that gives additional protection against scratches and nicks and is .008" thick, providing two barriers against corrosion.
+The newer ceramic finishes are tougher and we use both Polished Silver, and Semi-Gloss Black, to complement our usual chrome offerings.
+The newest "Turbo" Black finishes are a dual coat process that gives additional protection against scratches and nicks, providing two barriers against corrosion.

 Heat Shields for LSR Pro Stock "Spyder" 2-1 Exhausts